Library

 For example, a banking app should simplify money management, not complicate it with fancy but confusing charts.
 Two solid principles in this category are:

-Design for Real Problems
+Design for real problems

 Always build products around real issues your users face.
 Use qualitative interviews, feedback, and user observations, not guesses.

-Accessibility as Default
+Accessibility as default

 Make your product usable by all users, including those with disabilities.
 Good UX design includes everyone.

-2. Business Alignment Principles
+2. Business alignment principles

 UX is about usability and creating products that boost business growth.
 These principles ensure your UX decisions clearly connect to your company’s big goals.